XuraCorporate/KitV2/README.md

 ```
 So the right formula to calculate the number of required Anti-Affinity groups is the following one
 ```
-<Total number of VMs>/<Number of hosts> = The result to round up to the next integer.
+<Total number of VMs>/<Total Number of hosts> = The result to round up to the next integer (aka 3.7 -> 4)
 ```
 In our case: (4+8)/3 = 4

 In general:
-- A high number of Anti-Affinity is less safe since less VM will be in the same Anti-Affinity group
+- A high number of Anti-Affinity is less safe since less VM will be in the same Anti-Affinity group and so potentially all together in the same hypervisor
 - A low number of Anti-Affinity is not recommended since the Nova Schedule could fail to find a valid hypervisor for the VM

+Limitations:
+- If you want to create one VM per each unit type all of the VMs will be in the same physical host
+- Given the previous limitation, with the current implementation, all of the VM with the same index (aka OMU1 -> 1 is the index) will be always together

 ## Phase 3.2 - Create a Unit Type Group
 ```